Please write jsexton2[at]ucmerced[dot]edu if you are unable access any of these publications. I would be happy to share

 →Hirst, M.J., Griffin, P.C., Sexton, J.P., and A.A.
 Hoffmann.
 (2017).
 Testing the niche breadth-range size hypothesis: habitat specialization versus performance in Australian alpine daisies.
 Ecology.
 98: 2708-2724.

-What determines how specialized different forms of life are, or the span of environments they can tackle?
+What determines how specialized different species or life forms are, or the span of environments they can tackle?
 In this paper, we reviewed the topic of how “niche breadth” (the span of resources a species can use) evolves and made recommendations for future avenues of research.

 →Hirst, M., Sexton, J.P., & A. Hoffmann.
 (2016).
 Extensive variation, but not local adaptation in an Australian alpine daisy.
 Ecology and Evolution.
 6: 5459-5472.